fingerartur/eslint-config/readme.md

 ## Changelog

 - Unreleased
+  - Added support for JS config files such as `webpack.config.js` and `jest.config.js`
   - Automatically uses `./tsconfig.eslint.json` if possible, the fallback is `./tsconfig.json` if it exists, otherwise the TSconfig file must be configured manually
 - v1.1.0
   - Added rule to remove quotes around object keys